nik92eth/Decentralized-Regional-Order-Manager/README.md

 We created a decentralized Inventory manager for Regional stores to both track and manage their inventory.

 The premise of the idea
--Regional managers can see the prices of different inventory in real-time.
+⋅⋅⋅Regional managers can see the prices of different inventory in real-time.
--Managers can order more inventory by connecting their metamask to the application and placing an order on the app.
+⋅⋅⋅Managers can order more inventory by connecting their metamask to the application and placing an order on the app.
 The order gets confirmed after 12 blocks.

 ## Running the project ##
 ``` git clone https://github.com/nik92eth/Decentralized-Regional-Order-Manager.git